 CSV Import adds events, and possibly sections, to an existing document.
 Start by either creating a new, empty document, or by opening a document to which you want to add the new content.
-Then chooseto bring up the CSV Import dialog.
+Then, either drag your CSV file from Finder into the timeline window, or useto choose your CSV file.
+Once a file has been loaded, you’ll see the CSV Import dialog.

 At the top of this dialog, you’ll see a preview of up to 100 rows of data from the file; below that are the settings to use to do the import.
 The preview will automatically update as you change those settings.

 TimeStory will attempt to automatically detect the correct configuration from the contents of the file.
 If the file came from a TimeStory export, then this detection should normally be perfect, and you just have to hit the Import button.
-For other sources, you’ll normally need to make some changes.
+For other sources, TimeStory will automatically detect the basics, but you’ll often need to make some changes.

 - The field separator is the character used to delimit fields in the input file.
 TimeStory allows both comma and tab characters, which are both commonly used.